kosmobiker/fastapi_exp/README.md

 * 2. Split data into train, validate and test part
 * 3. Build a model (LogReg and LightGBM)
 * 4. Model must predict if transaction is fraud or not
-* 5. Save preprocessor and model
+* 5. Save preprocessor and model to the disk
+* 6. Add a record to the model registry with models' metadata

 ## Endpoints
 * `/models`: Returns list of available models and their properties